kamir/fuseki-parcel/README.md

 - Currently `FUSEKI` runs under the `root` user
 - Expose more config options under Cloudera Manager
 - Expose metrics from FUSEKI
+- Only one Fuseki Service is possible per cluster with this parcel.

+# Use-Cases:
+The Fuseki-Server should be installed on a Gateway node to enable internal and external access.

+Primarily it is used for METADATA exposure as RDF graph.
+We use the Etosha tools to export Hive and HDFS metadata.
+Other sources are Cloudera Manager and Cloudera Navigator.
+This way we can savely control which details of highly sensitive internal metadata can be used by external tools in a standardized way.